GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/checkpointing/multinode/README.md

 When `--save_only` is set, only the save calls are timed and executed.
 All nodes write their checkpoint shards to directories local to them, saved on their respective boot disks.

 When `--load_only` is set, all nodes write the checkopint to a GCS bucket using Dataflux.
 All nodes then copy the contents of this bucket to directories local to them, saved on their respective boot disks.
-Checkpoint load operations proceed as usual from these local directories.
+Checkpoint load operations proceed as usual, where each node loads its own shard from the local directory.

 ```shell
 export CKPT_DIR_PATH=<path-to-local-directory>